02 Sep Fall migration up and running at the Creek

 The White-crowned Sparrows are back, as are the Golden-crowned Sparrows.
 Lincoln’s Sparrows came in twice and we missed the shot both times.

 This adult Cooper’s Hawk was taken by Delia.
-It’s my favorite Cooper’s Hawk shot of all time, partly because this bird is just so amazingly…good-looking.
+It’s my favorite Cooper’s Hawk shot of all time, partly because this bird is just so amazingly…good-looking–(and I’ve seen a lot of Cooper’s Hawks!)
 I suspect it’s a male, it’s not very big, and the red eye implies it’s an older bird as the eye becomes redder with age.

 Down in Renton at the mouth of the Cedar River a big (presumably) female Osprey posed on the beach with a Western Sandpiper.